starship/starship/README.md

 <h1></h1>

 Starship is the minimal, blazing fast, and extremely customizable prompt for any shell!<br>
-The prompt shows information need while you're working, while staying sleek and out of the way.
+The prompt shows information you need while you're working, while staying sleek and out of the way.

 <p align="center">
   <img alt="Starship with Hyper and One Dark" src="https://raw.githubusercontent.com/starship/starship/master/media/demo.gif">